kianfattahy/AI-Agent-Gameplay/README.md

 ## AI Agent - StudentAgent

-The `StudentAgent` uses the MCTS algorithm to predict the best moves.
-Dive into the `student_agent.py` file to see how the agent uses simulations to determine the next action.
+Using the power of the Monte Carlo Tree Search (MCTS) algorithm, this agent simulates possible future game states to determine its best move.
+It's been designed not just to play but to excel.
+Dive into the student_agent.py to explore how it works.

 ## How to Play